fbpx

 Complete and submit the application form

-Complete and submit the application form by Wednesday, February 8, 2023 at 11:59pm Central Time.
-If you are applying to both opportunities, an application for each opportunity must be submitted by this deadline.
+Complete and submit the application form by Thursday, February 13, 2025 at 11:59pm Central Time.

 Arts Midwest welcomes applications from all eligible organizations, including first-time applicants; organizations serving communities of all sizes, including rural and urban areas; and organizations with small, medium or large operating budgets.